chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-08-16-Insights-from-Data-with-BigQuery-Challenge-Lab.md

 image:
    path: /images/posts/qwiklabs/qwiklab-gsp787-00.jpg
    fit: right
-excerpt: A brief procedure for the qwiklab practice GSP787.
+excerpt: A brief procedure for the Google self-paced lab GSP787 on Qwiklabs.
 You will practice BigQuery for the data analysis of the COVID-19 open dataset `bigquery-public-data.covid19_open_data.covid19_open_data`.
 amp:
    youtube: true
 css: